nhn/toast-ui.react-calendar/README.md

 #### ⚠️ Note for passing props

-For performance reason and to avoid unnecessary re-rendering, it's recommended to extract props to the outside of the component or memoize them with `useMemo` when props don't have to be affected by component state changes.
+The calendar component check deep equality of `props` when re-rendered.
+However, for performance and to avoid unnecessary re-rendering, it's recommended to extract props to the outside of the component or memoize them with `useMemo` when props don't have to be affected by component state changes.
-The calendar component check props equality with the `react-fast-compare` library though, the `template` props are not comparable, so it will always invoke re-render if you pass the `template` prop as an object literal.

 For more information, check [this issue](https://github.com/nhn/toast-ui.react-calendar/issues/26#issuecomment-906929298).